 University Of Phoenix Reaches $191 Million Settlement With FTC, Including Debt Relief

-The University of Phoenix is paying a record $191 million to settle a complaint filed by the Federal Trade Commission, which had accused the for-profit university of using deceptive ads to lure students to the school with the promise of future job opportunities with large companies such as AT&T, Adobe, Twitter, Microsoft, and Yahoo!
+The University of Phoenix is paying a record $191 million to settle a complaint filed by the Federal Trade Commission accusing the for-profit university of using deceptive ads to lure students with the promise of future job opportunities with large companies such as AT&T, Adobe, Twitter, Microsoft and Yahoo.

-The settlement includes a plan to cancel $141 million in student debts that are owed to the school by people who enrolled from October of 2012 through the end of 2016 – the period in which the FTC says prospective students might have been duped.
+The settlement includes a plan to cancel $141 million in student debts that are owed to the school by people who enrolled from October 2012 through the end of 2016 – the period in which the FTC says prospective students might have been duped.

 Court documents establishing the settlement give the University of Phoenix and its parent company, Apollo Education Group, 15 business days to send an email and letter to eligible students, informing them that they're covered by the agreement.
 The letter's second paragraph reads: